jpoehnelt/jpoehnelt/README.md

 ![jpoehnelt's wakatime stats](https://github-readme-stats.vercel.app/api/wakatime?username=jpoehnelt&layout=compact&theme=nord&hide_border=true&custom_title=Other%20Stats)

 ## Blog posts
-I have a infrequently used blog on Medium(need to switch to GatsbyJS) with some of the latest posts below.
+I have an infrequently used blog on Medium(need to switch to GatsbyJS) with some of the latest posts below.

 <!-- BLOG-POST-LIST:START -->
 <!-- BLOG-POST-LIST:END -->